Baked Chicken Taquitos

 - In a medium-sized bowl, mix softened cream cheese, green salsa, lime juice, cumin, chili powder, onion powder and garlic powder.
 Stir to combine and then add cilantro and green onions.
 Add chicken and cheese and combine well.

 - You can prepare this step ahead of time (which I did – I made it the morning of).
 Just keep the mixture in the fridge.

 - Working with a few tortillas at a time, place 3-4 between two damp paper towels and microwave for 30-45 seconds, until tortillas are soft and pliable and don’t crack while rolling.
 Place 2-3 tablespoons of the chicken mixture on the lower third of a soft tortilla, keeping it about 1/2 inch from the edges.
-Then roll it up as tight as you can.
-(A few of mine wanted to rebel and come unrolled so I stuck a toothpick through them to keep them right and tight.)
+Roll up tightly (but not so tight that the tortilla cracks).

 - Place filled taquitos seam side down on the baking sheet, making sure they don’t touch each other.
 When ready to bake, spray the tops lightly with cooking spray or an oil mister and lightly sprinkle some kosher (coarse) salt on top.

 - Place pan in oven and bake for 15-20 minutes or until crisp and the ends start to get golden brown.
 Serve immediately.
 Taquitos can be dipped in in salsa, sour cream, guacamole, or any other combination you can dream up (my kids liked ranch dressing – go figure).

 Recipe Source: adapted from Our Best Bites